mlamberts78/weather-chart-card/README.md

 ### HACS Custom (recommended untill available in HACS default)

-1. Go to any of the sections (integrations, frontend, automation).
+1. Go to any of the sections (integrations, frontend).
 2. Click on the 3 dots in the top right corner.
 3. Select "Custom repositories"
 4. Add the URL to the repository: https://github.com/mlamberts78/weather-chart-card